 - isn’t beginning to smile.

-- keeps her hands in a fist most of the time
+- keeps their hands in a fist most of the time

 - is very floppy or very stiff.

-If you notice that your baby has lost skills he once had, see a child health professional.
+If you notice that your baby has lost skills they once had, see a child health professional.